josh-ua/contestor/README.md

 # contestor
 contestor is a bot that enters twitter competitions.
-Built with python, he strives to be the very best.
-Still a work in progress, although the base functions do work.
+Built with python 3.5 and the Tweepy API.

 ##what it does